atkamara/Taxability/README.md

 We have saved all our models in the **model/** directory with the pickle extension(**.pkl**) so that we will be able to reuse them at any time for predictions.

-Our final pipeline for both feature engineering and prediction looks like this:
+Our final Decision Architecture for both feature engineering and prediction looks like this:

 <a href="https://ibb.co/HGXRyPg"><img src="https://i.ibb.co/p4nNTKX/model.png" alt="model" border="0"></a>